What the Bible Means by “Peace and Safety” – and How Kingdom Citizens Live Today

 Paul was not giving believers a checklist of political conditions to watch for, nor was he encouraging them to identify specific leaders or agreements as signs of an approaching end.
 Scripture consistently reminds us that the timing of the Lord’s return is known only to God (Matthew 24:36).

+Instead, Paul was describing a posture of misplaced trust.
 Throughout history, human societies have repeatedly declared confidence in their own systems of peace and security — treaties, empires, military strength, or diplomacy.
 Yet those declarations often rest on fragile foundations.
 Paul’s warning is not about when Christ returns, but about where people place their hope.

 The Deeper Contrast: Human Peace vs. Christ’s Peace